How do school bonds work?

-The sale of bonds begins with an election to authorize a specific amount—the maximum the district is allowed to sell without another election.
+Voters approve a specific dollar amount— or the maximum amount the district is allowed to sell without another election.

-The school district sells them as municipal bonds when funds are needed for capital projects, usually once or twice a year.
+The school district may then sell their bonds as ‘municipal’ bonds when funds are needed for capital projects, usually once or twice a year.

-The interest rate paid is based on the district’s bond rating: the higher the bond rating, the lower the interest rate to sell the bonds.
+The interest rate paid is based on the district’s bond rating and the interest rates in effect at the time of sale.

 Note that a district is not obligated to spend all the authorized monies but cannot exceed the authorization.